lspain0/Goldfields-Stories/readme.md

 Follow these steps to set up the project on your local machine:
 1. Clone the Repository: Go to https://github.com/lspain0/Goldfields-Stories/tree/main and clone the repository to your local machine.
-2. Install Backend Dependencies: Open a terminal, navigate to the backend directory by typing cd backend, and then install the necessary dependencies by running npm install.
+2. Install Backend Dependencies: Open a terminal, navigate to the backend directory by typing cd backend, and then install the necessary dependencies by running npm install (or npm install --force).
-3. Install Frontend Dependencies: Open a second terminal, navigate to the frontend directory by typing cd frontend, and then install the necessary dependencies by running npm install.
+3. Install Frontend Dependencies: Open a second terminal, navigate to the frontend directory by typing cd frontend, and then install the necessary dependencies by running npm install (or npm install --force).
 4. Run the Application: Start the application by running npm run dev the backend directory and npm start in the frontend directory through the terminal.

 --------------------------------------